 LEAD-DEADWOOD SANITARY DISTRICT - The Lead-Deadwood Sanitary District received a \$2,683,957, 5.25 percent, 20-year loan to refinance its Series 1994 General Obligation Bond issue.
 The Series 1994 bonds were originally issued to finance the construction of a new water treatment plant in Lead.
+The district received its second loan to make improvements to the raw water collection system.
+Improvements include rehabilitation of an existing tunnel, intake structure, and trestle bridge along the Spearfish raw water line, abandoning the Hanna raw water transmission line and installing approximately 700 feet of new 8-inch ductile iron or steel pipe, and rerouting both low- and high-pressure lines to bypass the Englewood power generation facility.
+The loan was for \$2,604,000 at 1.875 percent for 30 years.

 LENNOX - Lennox's first loan, in the amount of \$2,000,000 at 3.25 percent for 30 years, funded two wells, an elevated water storage reservoir, water main replacement and new lines.
 The city's second loan involved replacing about 2,200 feet of cast iron water main and upgrading the existing water meters with remote read meters.
 The loan amount was \$712,431 at 3 percent for 20 years and included \$400,000 of principal forgiveness.
-Lennox's third loan in the amount of \$912,000 at 2.25 percent for 30 years is to replace and loop water mains.
+Lennox's third and fourth loans for \$912,000 at 2.25 percent for 30 years and \$375,000 at 2.75 for 30 years, respectively, are to replace and loop water mains in the central part of the city.
+The city was awarded it fifth loan, \$868,000 at 1.875 percent for 30 years to replace four blocks of water main on Boynton Avenue.
+Lennox was awarded its sixth loan to replace approximately 6,800 feet of aging and deteriorating water line in Phase 4 of its Central Basin Improvements project.
+The loan was for \$1,339,200 at 1.875 percent for 30 years.